decentology/conflux-mini-nft-hackathon/README.md

 ## :bulb: Ideas
 Developers are encouraged to experiment with building NFT applications using Decentology’s DappStarter platform.

-Need inspiration?
-[Check out our Hacktivator](https://github.com/decentology/conflux-mini-nft-hackathon/blob/main/ideas.md) ‒ a way to activate the hackathon project idea generation process.
+**Need inspiration?
+[Check out the Hacktivator](https://github.com/decentology/conflux-mini-nft-hackathon/blob/main/ideas.md) ‒ a fun way to activate the hackathon project idea generation process!**

 ## :page_facing_up: Rules
 * Teams are limited to up to 5 participants